itskdhere/ChatGPT-Discord-BOT/README.md

 1. `Star⭐` this Repo to get updates.

-2. Clone this Repo:
+2. Clone this repo:
 ```bash
 git clone https://github.com/itskdhere/ChatGPT-Discord-BOT
 ```
-Then navigate to the Folder:
+Then navigate to the folder:
 ```bash
 cd ChatGPT-Discord-BOT
 ```